-The jam tart is the dessert that reminds me most of my childhood.
-Every Sunday, at Aunt Franca’s lunch, it was a must: fragrant, crumbly, and with homemade jam that won over the whole family.
-It was from there that my passion for shortcrust pastry and tarts was born.
+The jam tart is the dessert that most reminds me of childhood.
+Every Sunday, at my aunt Franca’s for lunch, it was impossible to miss: fragrant, crumbly and with her homemade jam that won over the whole family.
+It was there that my passion for shortcrust pastry and tarts was born.

-Today I make this simple and genuine version, with few but quality ingredients, that never disappoints me.
-The pastry remains crumbly and golden, the filling soft and fragrant: a classic dessert that brings tradition and memories to the table.
+Today I make this simple and genuine version, with few but high-quality ingredients, that never disappoints.
+The pastry stays crumbly and golden, the filling soft and fragrant: a classic dessert that brings tradition and memories to the table.

-If you’re looking for other delicious ideas, I also recommend my grandmother’s apple cake and the chocolate chip bundt cake.
+If you’re looking for other tasty ideas, I also recommend my grandma’s apple cake and the chocolate chip bundt cake, and if you love homemade tarts, in my collection you’ll find all the variations I make most often.

-And for a fresh, no-bake summer version, try my soft strawberry tart: with a soft base, delicate cream, and fresh strawberries, it’s perfect to serve cold!
+For a summery, fresh no-bake version, try my soft strawberry tart: with a tender base, delicate cream and fresh strawberries, it’s perfect served cold!

 See you soon, Susy